yctao7/CNTools_ClusterNet-GAP/README.md

 # Datasets

 The datasets used are placed in the mydata folder, which are knn-graphs of different k and cell type information as node features (feat).
+The hlt data can be downloaded from https://drive.google.com/drive/folders/1OImf7SiSwqVJz7HYCGk71Vz7P5lZozFu?usp=share_link.

 # Examples of running the experiments